thevaibhavsengar/thevaibhavsengar/README.md

 ---

 ## 🚀 About Me
 -I am a full-stack developer who loves building systems that are clean, scalable, and actually useful.
-Whether it's a role-based access platform or a deep learning inference endpoint.
+Whether it's a role-based access platform or a deep learning inference endpoint.\n
 -I built a Diabetic Foot Ulcer detection system using Vision Transformer (ViT) and PyTorch — achieving 92% accuracy and 93% sensitivity on medical imaging data — and deployed it with a FastAPI backend and React interface used by 50+ clinical workers.
 -I also designed a full-stack Internship Management System with RBAC, REST APIs, and real-time data sync during my internship at Info Origin Technologies Pvt Ltd.
 -Recent Computer Science graduate from G.H.
 Raisoni College of Engineering, Nagpur